* Updated June 19, 2019*

 What’s the difference between QSEHRA and ICHRA?

 - To keep it brief, the difference starts with a QSEHRA must be a small business with 50 or less employees, the individual coverage HRA works for any business type.
-Employees must have current health insurance coverage to be eligible for the ICHRA, while a QSEHRA using employee doesn’t have to have health care but will pay taxes on any medical reimbursements while they are uninsured come tax time.
+Employees must have individual health insurance coverage to be eligible for the ICHRA, while a QSEHRA using employee must have insurance that meets Minimum Essential Coverage (for example, they may participate if they are enrolled in a spouse's group plan).
 For a detailed breakdown comparing the two, be sure to check out our handy dandy blog post here!

 Can an Individual Coverage HRA work with other types of HRAs?